pilaf/webliero-faq/README.md

 `/clear_bans`* | *None* | Removes all bans from the room, allowing previously banned players to join again.

 \* Only admins can use this command

+## Maps

+### Does WebLiero support loading custom Liero maps?

+Yes.
+If you're room admin you can load maps in .lev or .png format from the Admin menu.

+### How can I create my own maps or edit existing ones?

+Check the [pilaf/liero-palettes](https://github.com/pilaf/liero-palettes) GitHub repo, which contains a guide on how to edit Liero maps using available free software.

+### Where can I find Liero/WebLiero maps to download

+[Liero Hell Hole](http://www.liero.nl/) has the greatest collection of classic Liero maps.
+WebLiero includes most of them by default, separated by categories.
+When you create a room you can select a map category and a random map from it will be picked for each match.

+The [webliero-maps GitLab repo](https://gitlab.com/webliero/webliero-maps) contains all of the same maps as Liero Hell Hole plus a few new ones, sorted by author, as well as some headless scripts for loading those maps in your headless room.

 ## Mods and modding